 Harvest reporting rules for bobcat and otter

 Bobcat and otter must be checked within 4 working days of the end of the season at a physical check station.
 Bobcats and otters cannot be reported online.
 The seal you receive from the check station must remain attached to the pelt until the pelt/carcass is prepared for mounting or the pelt is sold or tanned.
-Click here for a list of furbearer check stations.
+Click here to find a bobcat/otter check station.

 Harvest reporting rules for beaver, fisher, mink, fox, and coyote.